 The simplest way that I can describe jurisdiction Is that a court gains jurisdiction over your case when The subject matter and parties to the divorce have a meaningful relationship to that court in the area where that court is located.
 Under the law, there are concepts known as subject matter jurisdiction and personal jurisdiction.
 Typically, one but preferably both of these types of jurisdiction is attached to your divorce for the case to be heard in that court.
 We do not need to get into the nitty-gritty of Texas Civil Procedure, but you need to know that the court you file your divorce in must have jurisdiction attached to your case.

-For jurisdiction to be proper in a Texas family court, there must be some basic facts in play for your case.
-For one, you must have been a resident of the state of Texas or at least 180 days before the filing of your divorce.
+For jurisdiction to be proper in a Texas family court, your case must have some basic facts in play.
+For one, you must have been a state resident of Texas or at least 180 days before filing your divorce.
 Essentially, you must have been a resident or happened domiciled in the form of Texas for approximately six months before filing for divorce.
-There are no general family law courts in Texas, and therefore you must file your divorce in a particular County or District Court.
+Texas has no general family law courts, so you must file your divorce in a particular County or District Court.

-Otherwise, these are the basic jurisdictional requirements to have your case file heard before a family court judge in Texas.
+Otherwise, these are the basic jurisdictional requirements for hearing your case file before a family court judge in Texas.
 There may be particular issues within your divorce that cause a court not to have jurisdiction over one aspect or another of your case.
 This may be particularly true if you ask a Harris County family law judge to issue orders regarding children Who reside in another County or another state.
-Additionally, a family court judge in Harris County may decline two divide real property or other assets located outside of the County, especially those located outside of Texas.
+Additionally, a family court judge in Harris County may decline two divide real property or other assets outside of the County, especially those outside of Texas.

-If you are a military family and believe that you may have some extraordinary circumstances that impact your divorce regarding property or your children and their relationship to jurisdiction in Texas, I would recommend that you contact an attorney with the Law Office of Bryan Fagan.
+Suppose you are a military family and believe that you may have some extraordinary circumstances that impact your divorce regarding property or your children and their relationship to jurisdiction in Texas.
+In that case, I recommend contacting an attorney with the Law Office of Bryan Fagan.
 Our experienced family law attorneys can provide you with information that can help you solve these issues and make decisions for yourself in the future.

 Can a military family “pick” which state to get divorced in?